Satisfactory Academic Progress Policy

-Satisfactory academic standing is required in order for a student to maintain eligibility for financial assistance.
-At the end of each semester, after final grades have been issued, the Associate Vice President for Financial Aid will verify the academic standing of each student.
+Satisfactory Academic Progress (SAP) is required in order for a student to maintain eligibility for federal or state financial assistance.
+At the end of each academic semester, after final grades have been issued, the Associate Vice President for Financial Aid will verify the academic progress of each student.
+All periods of enrollment (Fall, Spring, and any future terms Monmouth may offer such as summer, J-term or May-term) will count toward SAP, including when a student does not receive federal/Title IV aid.

 If an appeal is granted and the financial aid eligibility is restored, the student will be placed on financial aid probation and will be eligible to receive financial assistance for one semester.
 If, at the end of the semester on financial aid probation, a student does not 1) establish a minimum cumulative GPA of 2.00 or 2) make incremental progress toward the degree (as outlined above), no further aid eligibility will be allowed.